VRHIKKY/VketCloudSDK_Documents/docs/FirstStep/WorldUpload.en.md

     If the world hasn't been updated on after upload and selecting `World Preview`, please wait shortly until the update process is completed.

 !!! note "Build Options on World Upload"
-    In [VketCloudSDK Settings](../SDKTools/VketCloudSDKSettings.md), there is a feature for [configuring build options](../WorldEditingTips/BuildOptions.md) to enable engine-side file compression on Build & Run and world data upload.<br>
+    In [Vket Cloud SDK Settings](../SDKTools/VketCloudSDKSettings.md), there is a feature for [configuring build options](../WorldEditingTips/BuildOptions.md) to enable engine-side file compression on Build & Run and world data upload.<br>
     Using this feature will improve performance on tight-spec environments such as smartphones.<br>
     If upload time seems long, or build fails repeatedly, please reconsider this settings, or see [Build Error / How to troubleshoot issues](../troubleshooting/BuildError.md).